michael-0acf4/asac/README.md

 ```

 I have not planned on adding conditional jumps (as in jump when note on channel
 X is on/off) yet.
-This is purely intented as a simple target for audio
+This is purely intented as a simple target for simple audio
 descriptions such as the MIDI format or most
 [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation).